Table of Contents

 DIY Fixes vs. When to Call a Professional

 Knowing when to fix solar panels yourself and when to call a pro is key.
 DIY fixes can solve many problems.
-But, for tricky issues, a trained tech is best.
+But, for tough issues, a trained tech is best.

 Safe DIY Maintenance Procedures